dougeby/IntuneDocs/intune-azure/includes/azure_preview.md

 <Token xmlns:xlink="http://www.w3.org/1999/xlink">*Applies to: Intune service in the Azure portal preview.
-Because this is a preview, details and functionality are subject to change.*</Token>
+Because this is a preview, details and functionality are subject to change.*<br>*If you are looking for documentation about the classic Intune console, [see here](https://docs.microsoft.com/intune/)*.</Token>